An Abelian Category of Motivic Sheaves: Motivic Local Systems

 \subsection{Duality}

 The goal of this section is to prove:

-\begin{thm} $\M_{tls}(S)$ is a neutral Tannakian category over $F$ \end{thm}
+\begin{thm} $\M_{ls}(S;F)$ is a neutral Tannakian category over $F$ \end{thm}

+\begin{cor} $\M_{ls}(S,\Q)$ is equivalent to the category of representations of a proalgebraic group (which we refer to as the Tannakian dual of this category). \end{cor}

+To be more explicit, after choosing a base point $s\in S(\bar k)$, we obtain a so called fibre functor $F_s:\M_{ls}(S,\Q)\to \Q\text{-mod}$ given as the composition of $R_B$ with the stalk at $s$.
+Setting $\pi_1^{mot}(X,s)$ to the group of tensor automorphisms of $F_s$, we have that $\pi_1^{mot}(X,s)$ is proalgebbraic and that $\M_{ls}(S,\Q)$ is equivalent to the category of representations of it.
+The methods of \cite{arapura2} show that this carries more structure, but the details will be spelled out elsewhere.

-We know that this category is a tensor category over $F$ with a tensor preserving fibre functor.
+As to the theorem's proof, we know that $\M_{ls}(S;F)$ is a tensor category over $F$ with a tensor preserving fibre functor.
 What remains to be proven is that every object has a dual.
 By proposition \ref{prop:tannaka3} it is enough to construct duals for objects of the graph $\Delta_{tame}(S)$.
 We will show that

 where $n$ is the relative dimension of $\bar X\to S$.
 As first step, we note the following form of Poincar\'e duality.

 \begin{lemma} There is a pairing

 which is perfect in the sense that it induces an isomorphism of local systems